-Update, Recovery UEFI Capsule Firmware Updates

-Table 36.
-System setup options-Update, Recovery menu (continued)

 Update, Recovery

-Enable UEFI Capsule Firmware Updates
+UEFI Capsule Firmware Updates

-Enable or disable BIOS updates through UEFI capsule update packages.

-NOTE: Disabling this option blocks BIOS updates from services such as Microsoft Windows Update and Linux Vendor Firmware Service (LVFS).
+Enable UEFI Capsule Firmware Updates Enable or disable BIOS updates through UEFI capsule update packages. (i) NOTE: Disabling this option blocks BIOS updates from services such as Microsoft Windows Update and Linux Vendor Firmware Service (LVFS).

+Default: ON
-BIOS Recovery from Hard Drive

-Enables to recover from certain corrupted BIOS conditions from a recovery file $\,$ on the user primary hard drive or an external USB key.
+BIOS Recovery from Hard Drive Enables to recover from certain corrupted BIOS conditions from a recovery file on the user primary hard drive or an external USB key.

+Default: ON

-i) NOTE: BIOS Recovery from Hard Drive is not available for self-encrypting drives (SED).
+(i) NOTE: BIOS Recovery from Hard Drive is not available for self-encrypting drives (SED).

 BIOS Downgrade

 Allow BIOS Downgrade Controls the flashing of the system firmware to previous revisions.

+Default: ON
-SupportAssist OS Recovery

-Enables or disables the boot flow for SupportAssist OS Recovery tool in the event of certain system errors.
+SupportAssist OS Recovery Enables or disables the boot flow for SupportAssist OS Recovery tool in the event of certain system errors.

-BIOSConnect
+Default: ON

-Enables or disables cloud Service operating system recovery if the main operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto operating system Recovery Threshold setup option and local Service operating system does not boot or is not installed.
+BIOSConnect Enables or disables cloud Service operating system recovery if the main operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto operating system Recovery Threshold setup option and local Service operating system does not boot or is not installed.

-Dell Auto operating system Recovery

-Threshold
+Default: ON

-Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery Tool.
+Dell Auto operating system Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery Tool.

 By default, the threshold value is set to 2.